prrao87/fine-grained-sentiment/README.md

     cd training
     python3 train_transformer.py --n_epochs 3 --lr 6.5e-5 --gradient_acc_steps 2

 To run the model with adapters, i.e. bottleneck layers (inserted within skip-connections just after the attention and feed-forward modules), use the `adapters_dim` argument.
 This will **only** train the adapters, linear layers and the added embeddings, while keeping the other parameters **frozen**.

 In the below example, we include adapters with a dimensionality of 32 - adding this argument will reduce the number of trainable parameters in the model to 25% of the original (around 12 million).
 Note that we **scale up the learning rate by a factor of 10** when using adapters because we added a number of newly initialized parameters to the pre-trained model.
+Gradients are accumulated over two steps to simulate larger batch sizes, which helps bring down the losses faster.

     python3 train_transformer.py --adapters_dim 32 --n_epochs 3 --lr 6.5e-4 --gradient_acc_steps 2